mjforan/ECE-4580-Final-Project/README.md

 python vt-moji.py
 ```

+## Version info

+This project was executed on Window 64-bit operating system with Python 3.7 64-bit installed.
+Due to package dependencies, especially with Tensorflow 2, this project will not run with a Python 32-bit installation

+## Training the Convolutional Neural Network

 During the course of this project, we trained a convolutional neural network model which is stored in [vt-moji-0](./vt-moji-0).
 The below sections detail relevant information should you wish to replicate the neural network training yourself.

-## Training the Convolutional Neural Network

 ### Obtaining Labelled Data
 The CNN was trained using the open-source Facial Expression Recognition (FER2013) dataset available through here: [Facial Expression Recognition Challenge](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).
 Kaggle is a widely used hub for machine learning competitions.
 If you wish to replicate the training, you must download the dataset from here, by making a free Kaggle account and verifying your email.